 The administrator can start and stop data sessions for all network user groups connected to the terminal.

 To start or stop a data session, do as follows:

 1. Select CONNECT.

 When you are prompted, enter the administrator user name and password.
-The default user name is admin and the default password is 1234.
+For details, see To log on on page 164.